News added: 28-04/16

 “He belonged to the ’43 group’ a band of young Jewish men who fought anti-Semitism that was rife in London at that time.
 Many times he would come to work the next day with a bloody nose!
 All his life he was a great supporter of Israel.

-“Once a month on a Friday evening after work Vidal, Gerard and myself (known then as The Three Musketeers) would go to the Turkish baths to have a scrub down and massage and an ice-cold plunge in the pool.
+“Once a month on a Friday evening after work Vidal, Gerard and myself (known then as The Three Musketeers) would go to the Turkish baths.
+Have a scrub down and massage and an ice-cold plunge in the pool.
 It was a great way to relax.
-It was there were we would then start to talk Hair into the middle of the night, envisioning, and developing all our new ideas on haircutting and styling, which was very exciting.
-“This is where so many ideas were born and many creative styles were designed for hairdressing contests.
+It was there were we would then start to talk Hair into the middle of the night.
+Envisioning, and developing all our new ideas on haircutting and styling, which was very exciting.
+“This is where so many ideas were born.
+Many creative styles were designed for hairdressing contests.
 Vidal and I entered many competitions and we happened to win quite a few between us.

 “We continued to work almost every night (after work) on models, developing our new cutting and styling techniques.
 One day in walks a rep to the salon showing us a 4in new scissor, we realized this would give us the ability to control the hair far more than using a 7in!
 Our lives changed from that moment on! ….”